ElmyvanTok/ci-cd-workshop/Readme.md

 # Simple CI/CD demo with CircleCI and Heroku

 This repository contains the code for a little workshop to create a CI/CD pipeline.
-The application used for this workshop is a simple Hello World app, written in Nodejs, that exposes a Http endpoint.
+The application used for this workshop is a simple Hello World app, written in Nodejs, that exposes an http endpoint.
-This will be deployed to Heroku with CircleCI.
+This can be deployed to Heroku with CircleCI.

 You can decide on your own if you want to follow all steps.